onewelcome/identity-cloud-documentation/docs/messaging-service/email-config.md

 # Email gateway configuration

-The Messaging service supports 3 ways of sending email messages out of the box:
+The Messaging service supports 3 ways of sending email messages out of the box, by integrating with:

-- By integrating with the OneWelcome email gateway
+- The OneWelcome email gateway
-- By integrating with an SMTP server
+- A SMTP server
-- By integrating with a custom API
+- A custom API

-## OneWelcome email gateway integration configuration
+## OneWelcome email gateway configuration

 The OneWelcome email gateway is the default integration, as all necessary elements are hosted by OneWelcome.
 To use this email gateway, you need to specify the sender email address, sender name and reply-to address.
 Be aware that OneWelcome only allows _verified_ sender email addresses and domains.